visgl/luma.gl/docs/api-reference/webgl/vertex-array.md

 # VertexArray

-A `VertexArray` holds a WebGL `VertexArrayObject` which stores a set of `Buffer` bindings representing the input data to GLSL shaders (in much the same way that a `TransformFeedback` object stores a set of `Buffer` bindings for output data from shaders).
+A `VertexArray` (WebGL `VertexArrayObject`) stores a set of `Buffer` bindings representing the input data to GLSL shaders together with additional information about how that data should be accessed (in much the same way that a `TransformFeedback` object stores a set of `Buffer` bindings for output data from shaders).

 Note that it is usually not necessary to manipulate `VertexArray`s directly in luma.gl applications.
 It is often simpler to just supply named attribute buffers to the [`Model`](/docs/api-reference/core/model.md) class, and rely on that class to automatically manage the vertex attributes array before running a program (e.g. when rendering, picking etc).

 For more information, see [OpenGL Wiki](https://www.khronos.org/opengl/wiki/Vertex_Specification#Vertex_Array_Object) as well as the remarks at the end.

 Notes:

 * A default `VertexArray` is always available, even in basic WebGL1 environments.
 * Creating additional non-default `VertexArray`s requires either WebGL2 or the presence of a (relatively widely supported) WebGL1 extension.
 The `VertexArray.isSupported()` method is provided to check.
 * Using `VertexArray.setDivisor` to set up instanced attributes requires WebGL2 or a (widely supported) WebGL1 extension.
 Apps can use the luma.gl feature detection system to determine if instanced rendering is available.

 Note that while `VertexArray`s and instance divisors are technically not available in basic WebGL1 environments, they available by default in WebGL2 and via commonly supported extensions under WebGL1.

 * [instanced_arrays](https://webglstats.com/webgl/extension/ANGLE_instanced_arrays)
 * [vertex_array_objects](https://webglstats.com/webgl/extension/OES_vertex_array_object)